section-engineering-education/engineering-education/content/articles/building-a-video-cataloging-app-with-react-firebase-and-styled-components/index.md

 <!--more-->

-You might want to build your video-based social media.
 In this tutorial, I will show you how to build a video cataloging app capable of displaying content in categories ranging from sports, entertainment, educational, etc. This can be done with React.js, React-styled components, and Firebase.

-Creating and styling the user interface will be handled with React.js and styled components while Firebase will handle content (catalog) storage and management.

 ### Prerequisite
 To follow along with this tutorial, you need basic knowledge of React.js and any other front-end styling library e.g. bootstrap, styled-components, etc. Take out time to enroll in this [React crash course](https://scrimba.com/learn/) by Scrimba for free if you are not comfortable in React.js.

 ### Key takeaways
-At the completion of this tutorial, the reader will have the understanding and knowledge to implement the following:
+On completion of this tutorial, the reader will have the understanding and knowledge to implement the following:

 - Getting started with React.js
 - Getting started with Firebase